 Many people enjoying a stroll along the Bristol dockside in the sunshine will have paused to admire the variety of boats moored in the Floating Harbour and thought wistfully that living on the water looks very appealing.
 But before you rush off and buy a Dutch barge or narrow boat, the bad news is that mooring space in the harbour and docks is so limited that Bristol Harbour Authority has had to close its waiting list to applicants.

-“There’s a long waiting list for residential moorings which is currently closed,” the Bristol harbour website clearly states.
-“The residential berths are currently fully allocated and rarely become available, and no other residential use of vessels is permitted.”
+“The residential berths are currently fully allocated and rarely become available, and no other residential use of vessels is permitted,” the Bristol harbour website clearly states.
 There is also a limited number of leisure, that is temporary, moorings and these too are currently running at full capacity.

 But what is it like to live or work on a boat in the very heart of Bristol, so near all the city’s attractions and yet in a peaceful environment, with traffic confined to a few passing boats and ducks?

 Philippa Bungard is operations manager for Bristol Ferry Boats, which she runs with her husband Ian.
 Ian founded the ferry company in the late 1970s and the couple returned to the business in 2012 when a dramatic bailout bid saw the five-strong ferry boat fleet bought by a group of benefactors the Bungards nicknamed The Rescuers.
 The story has been told, many times, of how the ferry boat business was saved and resurrected in 2013 as a community-based operation with hundreds of shareholders, which is now run with Ian and Philippa at the helm and a staff of around 35 part-time workers and 11 skippers.